 The Bodhisatta was once a king’s chaplain.
 The king fell under the sway of some counselors who were very quarrelsome.
 They made the king get angry with the Bodhisatta and banish him from the city.
 Later, remembering the Bodhisatta’s virtue, the king regretted his decision.
-He felt it inappropriate to send a messenger to ask the Bodhisatta to return, so he wrote a poem about crows (because of the superstition about a crow’s caw signaling the return of a friend) and had it delivered, along with cooked crow meat, to the village where the Bodhisatta and his wife and family had gone.
+He felt it inappropriate to send a messenger to ask the Bodhisatta to return, so he wrote a poem about crows (because of the superstition about a crow’s caw signaling the return of a friend) and had it delivered, along with cooked crow meat, to the village where the Bodhisatta and his family had gone.
 Because the Bodhisatta was wise, the king was confident he would figure out the meaning.

 That which can drink when rivers are in flood;